crsherman/nodejs-poolController-mqtt/README.md

 ## Credits

 [Scargill's Tech Blog](https://tech.scargill.net).
 A wealth of information on node-red, iot, home automation and such.
-I cannot say enought good things about this website.
+I cannot say enough good things about this website.
 The LCD panel utilized on my node-red flow is directly from his blog (among other things).

 [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController).
 Tagyoureit's incredible app that provides connection to our Pentair pool controllers.